pminina01/readthedocs/Configuration-file.md

 </nlog>
 ```

+Variables should be declared before the targets to be able to use them.
+Otherwise configuration initialization will fail.

 ###Vars since NLog 4.1
 In  NLog 4.1 is a new method introduced to render the variable values.
 Use `${var:var1}` instead of `${var1}`.